manyminds/api2go/README.md

 import "github.com/manyminds/api2go"
 ```

-**api2go works, but we're still working on some rough edges.
-Things might change.
-Open an issue and join in!**

-**we moved the project from the univedo organization to manyminds.
-If you upgrade, please fix your import paths**
+**we are currently working to get all jsonapi 1.0 features implemented.
+So far most of the stuff is in.
+If you like to get involved please open an issue and join in!**

 Note: if you only need the marshaling functionality, you can install the subpackage via
  ```go